leandrosardi/blackops/README.md

 ops source hostname.op --node=prod1 --name=prod1
 ```

-**Notes:**

-There are some considerations about the repositories.

-- If the file `hostname.op` is present into more than one repository, then the `ops` command with show an error message: `Operation hostname.op is present in more than one repository: <list of repositories.>`.
+**Note:** If the file `hostname.op` is present into more than one repository, then the `ops` command with show an error message: `Operation hostname.op is present in more than one repository: <list of repositories.>`.

 ## 7. Custom Parameters

-The argument `--name` is not really necessary in the command line,
+The argument `--name` was not necessary in the command line below,

 ```
-ruby source.rb hostname --node=prod1 --name=prod1
+ruby source.rb hostname --node=prod1 --root
 ```

 because it is already defined in the hash descriptor of the node (`:name`).